Find out how to use the Small Business Identification (SBI) Tool to identify your small business suppliers for payment times reporting.

 When you use the tool, you can either paste your list of ABNs directly into it or you can upload a file.
 The tool will only accept .csv or .txt files.

-To create a .csv file, put your list of ABNs into a single column in Excel without any spaces.
+To create a .csv file, put your list of up to 10,000 ABNs into a single column in Excel without any spaces.
 Make sure all the ABNs are on one worksheet with one ABN per cell.
 Only enter the 11 digit ABNs – don’t include any letters or special characters in the spreadsheet.

 Save the list in Excel as a .csv file.